caamsoup/IS218-HW03/readme.md

-# Project Install Instructions
+# Project Details

-## Install
+## Functions

-1. clone
-2. pip install -r requirements.txt
+1. This calculator can add, subtract, multiply, and divide

 ## Testing